The USSR launches first space station crew

 Final preparations for the Soyuz-10 mission

-With the largely successful launch of the DOS-1 space station, officials quickly approved the rollout of the Soyuz-10 crew vehicle to the launch pad with the liftoff scheduled for April 22, 1971, at 02:20 Moscow Time.
+With the largely successful launch of the DOS-1 space station on April 19, 1971, officials quickly approved the rollout of the Soyuz-10 crew vehicle to the launch pad with the liftoff scheduled for April 22, 1971, at 02:20 Moscow Time.

 On the morning of April 20, General Leonid Goreglyad, who returned from a night shift at Tyuratam's tracking facility, informed Nikolai Kamanin, the head of cosmonaut training, that six out of eight fans in the Salyut's ventilation and thermal control system had stopped working for the unknown reasons.
 Because these devices had operated reliably in the past, there were only two spares onboard, which was considered enough for 90 days of combined crew stay aboard the lab.
 For more than two hours on April 20, specialists briefed cosmonauts slated to go to Salyut on the situation.
 There were indications that the fans had stopped working at different time, largely excluding power supply problems and pointing toward dust or other contamination issues.
 It was now up to the crew to sort out the problem.